 1. Brand awareness

-The end game is that a story with your company’s name and link on it will be out there getting shared across the web.
+Ultimately, a story with your company’s name and link on it will be out there getting shared across the web.
 As more people interact with it, they get to know about your startup too.

 Growing a startup is a numbers game.
 You want to reach the most people within your target niche in a short duration.
 To scale your outreach efforts, reaching out to one potential lead after another is not the way to do it.